Can I choose the parents for my baby?

 What assurance do I have that the adoptive couple are suitable adoptive parents?

-Every adoption involves investigation of the adoptive couple by either a state or a licensed agency.
-Couples are required to provide fingerprints, detailed financial, social, and employment histories, copies of tax returns, reports of medical examinations of both adopting parents, letters of reference and their home must be inspected.
+Every adoption involves investigation of the adoptive parent(s) by either a state or a licensed agency.
+People wishing to adopt are required to provide fingerprints, detailed financial, social, and employment histories, copies of tax returns, reports of medical examinations of both adopting parents, letters of reference and their home must be inspected.
 Criminal records and child abuse indices are checked before the home study may be approved.
-I have never had an adoptive couple from my practice receive anything other than a favorable recommendation on the report the investigating agency issues to the Court.
-Our office will not represent people who, based upon their background, are not likely to be approved.

 Is the choice of adoptive couples really mine?